The duration of the exhibition was extended until Monday, January 7th, 2019.

 The exhibition focuses on Dr. Nissim Levis’ artistic photography, which covers the time period from the last years of the Ottoman rule (1898 – 1913) and the following years of upheaval and change, until 1930.
 It allows the visitor a glimpse into the life of a prominent family, within a community belonging to the beautiful northern Greek town of Ioannina, just moments before the War ravaged it and changed the fabric of its society forever, through the murder of the great majority of its Jewish inhabitants.

-The exhibition will be hosted by the Jewish Museum of Greece from January 22 until October 5, 2018.
+The exhibition was hosted by the Jewish Museum of Greece from January 22nd until October 5th, 2018.

 For more information you may contact the Jewish Museum of Greece at 39 Nikis St., 105 57 Athens, telephone: 210 – 32 25 582, e-mail: [email protected] – Working hours: Monday – Friday 09:00 – 14:30.